U.S. Relations With South Africa

 U.S.-SOUTH AFRICA RELATIONS

-The United States established diplomatic relations with South Africa in 1929, following the United Kingdom's recognition of South Africa's domestic and external autonomy within the British Empire.
-Until the 1990s, the South African Government followed a policy of white domination over the majority-black populationand racial separation (apartheid).
-From the 1970s through the early 1990s, U.S.-South Africa relations were severely affected by South Africa's racial policies.
+The United States established a consulate in Cape Town in 1799.
+The U.S. later established diplomatic relations with South Africa in 1929 following the United Kingdom's recognition of South Africa's domestic and external autonomy within the British Empire.
+Until the 1990s, the South African Government followed a policy of white domination over the majority black population, and, after 1948, racial separation (apartheid).
+From the 1960s through the early 1990s, U.S.-South Africa relations were everely strained by South Africa's racial policies.

-Since the abolition of apartheid and 1994 democratic elections, the countries have enjoyed a solid bilateral relationship.
-South Africa is a strategic partner of the United States, particularly in the areas of security and trade.
-The two countries share development objectives throughout Africa, and South Africa plays a key economic and political role in the African continent.
+Since the end of apartheid and with the advent of democracy in 1994, the two countries have enjoyed a solid bilateral relationship.
+South Africa is a strategic partner of the United States, particularly in the areas of health, security, and digital economy.
+The two countries share development objectives throughout Africa, and South Africa plays a key economic and political role on the African continent.
 The United States seeks opportunities for increased U.S.-South African cooperation on regional and international issues.
-In 2010, the United States and South Africa launched a strategic dialogue aimed at deepening cooperation on the entire range of issues of mutual interest and/or concern.
+In 2010, the United States and South Africa launched a strategic dialogue aimed at deepening cooperation on a range of issues of mutual interest and concern.

 U.S. Assistance to South Africa

-South Africa has made remarkable strides toward building a prosperous and peaceful democracy since 1994, but faces many challenges, including unemployment, HIV/AIDS, crime, and corruption.
-U.S. assistance focuses on improving healthcare, increasing education standards and teacher training, building capacity in agriculture to address regional food security, and developing clean energy to adapt to global climate changes.
-Improving the capacity of South Africa's security force will enable it to take a lead role in regional stability and security efforts.
+South Africa has made remarkable strides toward building a prosperous and peaceful democracy since 1994, but faces many challenges.
+These include slow economic growth, high rates of crime and unemployment, lingering corruption, and a persistent HIV/AIDS epidemic.
+U.S. assistance focuses on improving healthcare, increasing education standards and teacher training, building capacity in agriculture to address regional food security, developing clean energy, and adapting to changing weather patterns.

-U.S. Agency for International Development (USAID) programs seek to strengthen small- and medium-sized enterprises, create employment, improve learning and job skills, promote basic education, combat gender-based violence, and promote HIV/AIDS care, prevention and treatment.
-In 2010, Secretary Clinton and South African Prime Minister Maite Nkoana-Mashabane signed a Partnership Framework, creating a five-year plan to tackle HIV/AIDS in South Africa through the President’s Emergency Plan for AIDS Relief (PEPFAR).
+U.S. Agency for International Development (USAID) programs seek to strengthen small- and medium-sized enterprises, create employment, improve learning and job skills, promote basic education, combat gender-based violence, and promote HIV/AIDS care, prevention, and treatment.

 Bilateral Economic Relations